kxh001/ITdiffusion/README.md

 # Information-theoretic diffusion

-Initial commit for improved and generalized applications of diffusion models based on an information-theoretic formulation.

 Code for the paper [Information Theoretic Diffusion](https://openreview.net/forum?id=UvmDCdSPDOW), published at ICLR 2023.

+We introduce a new mathematical foundation for diffusion models inspired by classic results in information theory, which yields a unified objective for modeling either continuous or discrete data and provides justification for ensembling of diffusion models.

 >@inproceedings{
 kong2023informationtheoretic,
 title={Information-Theoretic Diffusion},